ryanatkn/gro/README.md

 gro test # make sure everything looks good - same as `npm test`

 # development
-gro dev # start dev server in watch mode gro project/dist # update the `gro` CLI
+gro dev # start dev server in watch mode; it's designed as a long-running process gro build # update the `gro` CLI locally (see comment directly below: slow because bug)
+# gro project/dist # TODO this should be the command but it's currently bugged

+# use your development version of `gro` locally in another project
+cd ../otherproject
+npm link ../gro

 # release
 gro build # build for release and update the `gro` CLI